ubs121/plane_shooting/README.md

 The human player gives a feedback with letter `H` for head shot, `B` for body shot and `M` for miss (see the figure above).

 Using this feedback the agent have to find the head of the plane with minimum possible shots.
+The agent must learn optimal technique, and be able to compete with a human player.

 ### Metrics